AlexanderSlynek/personal-finance-tracker/README.md

 About

 This project is a console application for managing personal finances.
-It allows users to record income and expenses, calculate the current balance, organize transactions by category, search and sort transactions, and automatically save all data to a text file between program launches.
+It allows users to record income and expenses, calculate their current balance, organize transactions by category, search and sort records, and automatically save all data between program launches.

 The project was created to practice Python programming and improve skills in file handling, exception handling, and working with functions and data structures.